When War Outgrows Strategy: The Critical Need for a Credible Off-Ramp in West Asia

 While the US exerts significant influence, it cannot fully substitute Israeli decision-making, especially in a conflict where Israel has framed it in ‘existential’ terms.
 War termination cannot therefore be externally imposed.
 It must be accepted internally by all the principal actors to the conflict.
 And that is possibly causing the crisis in conflict termination.

 The objectives of the three key actors are not just different; they are structurally incompatible too.
 The US seeks to manage escalation and avoid an increasing regional entanglement.
 Israel seeks to decisively degrade what it perceives as a persistent existential threat.
+This is the result of absence of a shared end-state.
 Iran, meanwhile, appears to be operating on a longer time horizon, leveraging time, dispersed assets, and targeting to raise the costs of confrontation, and applying indirect pressure to expand its leverage in the region, and beyond.
 It is not seeking a quick resolution.
 Wars can only end when the principal actors converge on an acceptable political outcome.
 This convergence is presently absent.

 Convergence aside, the character of this war is changing in ways that should cause global concern.
-The expansion of target sets, from military assets, to economic, to energy infrastructure and lastly to human survival targets signals a shift to a total war.
+The target sets have expanded, which signals a shift to systemic warfare targeting economic, energy and civilian-critical infrastructure.
 Threats to power systems, energy corridors, and critical supply chains are no longer peripheral, they are becoming central to strategy.
 In such a conflict, the line between battlefield and civilian consequence gets blurred.

 It is in this context that recent diplomatic development must be viewed with caution.
 Efforts by countries like Pakistan, Egypt and Turkey suggest that the international community has begun to engage.
 It is reported that VP Vance of the US maybe travelling to Pakistan this week to take part in talks aiming to find a resolution to the conflict.
-However, this engagement is neither unified nor neutral.
-It reflects political alignments and constraints that may complicate rather than resolve the search for an off-ramp.
-Pakistan does not recognise Israel, and thus Israel is visibly absent from the negotiating framework.
-Even if Israel remains indirectly engaged through the US, the process is open to questions on the credibility and enforceability of any potential outcome.
+However, this engagement does not include all principal actors.
+Israel is not recognised by Pakistan and is thus visibly absent from the negotiating framework.
+Its absence points to lack of neutrality of the mediator that may complicate rather than resolve the search for an off-ramp.
+Even if Israel remains indirectly engaged through the US, the process is open to questions, on the credibility and enforceability of any potential outcome.
 It is a fact that no agreement can hold if a principal actor is not a party to the decision-making process.

-There are moments in international politics when de-escalation becomes a necessity, and thus restraint should become a strategy.
+There are moments in international politics when de-escalation becomes a necessity.
+In such cases, restraint is no longer a choice of prudence, it becomes a vital condition for preventing loss of control.
 This is one of those moments, where the war has outgrown its original logic and objectives.
 It now threatens to outgrow the ability of its principal actors to control escalation.
-The time for a credible off-ramp is now, and is critical.
+The time for an off-ramp is now and is critical.

 Comments